serega/gaoya/py-gaoya/README.md

 # Gaoya

 ## About
-This project implements Locality Sensitive Hashing algorithms (MinHash, SimHash), and data structures for indexing and querying text documents.
-The main usecases for Gaoya are deduplication and clustering.
+This project implements Locality Sensitive Hashing algorithms and data structures for indexing and querying text documents.
+The primary use cases
+for Gaoya are deduplication and clustering.

+* MinHash | SimHash
 * Powered by Rust
 * Multi-threaded